unobatbayar/trojan-horse/README.md

 # trojan-horse
-A simple trojan horse that saves computer information to a USB file (Target device: macOS)
+A simple mwalre that saves computer information to a USB file (Target device: macOS)

+## Disclaimer
+For education purposes only